mongodb/leafygreen-ui/packages/table/README.md

 ---

+#### `withPagination?: boolean`

+Setting this prop will indicate that the Table component is being used with the Pagination component.
+This will expose various pagination utilities from `table.getState().pagination`.
+Find an example of how this prop should be used on our [Storybook deployment](https://mongodb.github.io/leafygreen-ui).

+---

 #### `useVirtualScrolling`

 `react-virtual`'s `useVirtual` hook will be called if this option is set.
 When this option is set, the object returned by `useLeafygreenTable` will include `virtualRows` and `totalSize`.
 Refer to our [Storybook deployment](https://mongodb.github.io/leafygreen-ui) to find examples.